Mograsim-Team/Mograsim/docs/getting_started.md

 ## Install Mograsim

+### Via the Eclipse Marketplace
 1. Start Eclipse.
+2. Go to "Help" -> "Eclipse Marketplace...".
+3. Search for "Mograsim"
+4. Click on "Install" and follow the instructions.

+### Manually via an updatesite
+1. Start Eclipse.
 2. Go to "Help" -> "Install New Software...".
 3. Add the Mograsim update site:
 	1. Click on "Add...".
 	2. Next to "Location:", enter the update site address.
-Currently, this is http://vmschulz34.in.tum.de/updatesite/.
+Currently, this is https://mograsim.net/updatesite/.
 This address could, however, change in the future.
 	3. Click on "Add".
 1. Tick "Mograsim".
 2. Click on "Next >" two times, read and accept the license, and click on "Finish".